 Apparel, Gear and Other.
-The Company's apparel, gear and other business includes the newly acquired Jack Wolfskin outdoor apparel, gear and accessories business, the TravisMathew golf and lifestyle apparel and accessories business, and the Callaway and OGIO business, which consists of golf apparel and accessories, storage gear for sport and personal use, and royalties from licensing of the Company's trademarks and service marks for various soft goods products.
+The Company's apparel, gear and other business includes the Jack Wolfskin outdoor apparel, gear and accessories business, the TravisMathew golf and lifestyle apparel and accessories business, and the Callaway soft goods business and the OGIO business, which consists of golf apparel and accessories (including golf bags and gloves), storage gear for sport and personal use, and royalties from licensing of the Company's trademarks and service marks for various soft goods products.
 The Company faces significant competition in every region with respect to each of these product categories.
 In most cases, the Company is not the market leader with respect to its apparel, gear and accessory markets.